Partial Identification of Nonseparable Models using Binary Instruments: Bounds under additional shape restrictions

 The concavity assumption holds in many economic models.
-For example, economic analyses of production often suppose that the production function is concave in inputs. \cite{manski1997monotone} assumes a concavity assumption and shows that the average treatment response is partially identified. \cite{d2013nonlinear} achieves the partial identification of the average treatment on treated effect using a locally concavity assumption.
+For example, economic analyses of production often assume that the production function is concave in inputs.
+For instance, \cite{manski1997monotone} assumes concavity and shows that the average treatment response is partially identified.
+Further, \cite{d2013nonlinear} achieves the partial identification of the average treatment on the treated effect using a locally concavity assumption.

-As seen in Section 3, if we identify functions $T_{x',x}^U(y)$ and $T_{x',x}^L(y)$ that are strictly increasing in $y$, surjective, and satisfy (\ref{TU}) and (\ref{TL}), we can obtain the lower and upper bounds of $g(x,e)$.
-Hence, we consider how to construct functions $T_{x',x}^U(y)$ and $T_{x',x}^L(y)$ that are strictly increasing in $y$, surjective, and satisfy (\ref{TU}) and (\ref{TL}).
+As in Section 3, if we identify functions $T_{x',x}^U(y)$ and $T_{x',x}^L(y)$ that are strictly increasing in $y$, surjective, and satisfy (\ref{TU}) and (\ref{TL}), we can obtain the lower and upper bounds of $g(x,e)$.
+Hence, we consider constructing functions $T_{x',x}^U(y)$ and $T_{x',x}^L(y)$ that are strictly increasing in $y$, surjective, and satisfy (\ref{TU}) and (\ref{TL}).